Kartikay-Srivastava/jarvis/README.md

-# JARVISH 🤖
+# JARVIS 🤖

-JARVISH is an intelligent virtual assistant designed to automate tasks.
+JARVIS is an intelligent virtual assistant designed to automate tasks.
 The project aims to replicate the functionality of a smart AI assistant capable of voice interaction.

 ---